pauljeter/pauljeter-astro/src/content/blog/how-engineering-leaders-should-prepare-for-budget-planning.md

 tags: ["Budget Planning", "Leadership", "Engineering Management", "Strategy"]
 ---

 Budget season can feel overwhelming, especially if you're an engineering leader navigating competing demands from finance, product, and your own team.
-With that in mind, let’s dive into what budget planning is, what it isn’t, how you should prepare, and common pitfalls to avoid.
+With that in mind, let's dive into what budget planning is, what it isn't, how you should prepare, and common pitfalls to avoid.

 ## What Is Budget Planning?